IPsec Tunnelling Guide

 Note

 Up to 25 instances is supported.
-However, the exact number of connections the server can handle can be further limited of performance reasons, as it depends on the platform, the traffic load of the established tunnels as well as the configuration of your unit.
+However, the exact number of connections can be further limited for performance reasons, as it depends on the platform, the traffic load of the established tunnels as well as the configuration of your unit.

 Instance Configuration Syntax